openvinotoolkit/training_extensions/for_developers/product_design.md

    Conversely, in the event of a new task requirement, we can incorporate it by implementing embodiments from the base, such as `OTXTaskType`, `OTXDataEntity`, `OTXBatchDataEntity`, and `OTXModel`.

-2. **Single Engine but Capable of Incorporating Multiple Popular Model Training Frameworks**
+2. **Single Engine but Capable of Incorporating Other Public Model Training Frameworks**

    _"Don't Reinvent the Wheel"_[^2]

-   We chose PyTorch Lightning[^3] as the primary engine for our training framework.
+   We choose PyTorch Lightning[^3] as the primary engine for our training framework.
    However, as you are aware, there are numerous open-source model training frameworks worldwide.
    Often, these frameworks are tightly coupled with their own engines, hindering the reuse of valuable data pipelines or model implementations.
    This goes against the well-known software engineering principle, _"Don't Reinvent the Wheel."_